Skip to main content

 What is a GPS jammer?

-How a GPS jammer works:
+How a GPS jammer works

 1. The user plugs the jammer into the automotive auxiliary power outlet.

-To understand how a jammer functions, it is also helpful to know how the global positioning system (GPS) works.
+To understand how a jammer functions, it is also helpful to know how the Global Positioning System (GPS) works.

-A GPS tracker receives microwave signals from an array of satellite transmitters orbiting the Earth.
-Once the tracker receives signals from four or more satellites, it determines its position through a series of time calculations and trilateration.
 The receiver relies on these precise and specific satellite signals to determine where it is in the world.
-The GPS tracking device then transmits this position and velocity information to a monitoring location, usually, sent over the cellular network.
+The GPS tracking device then transmits this position and velocity information to a monitoring location, usually sent over the cellular network.

-In some cases, satellite malfunction or solar flares can temporarily disrupt the transmission of GPS signals.
-A GPS jammer is different though in that it sends out radio signals or signal noise with the same frequency as the GPS device, to override or distort the GPS satellite signals.
-When this occurs, the GPS device can then no longer calculate its position because the satellite signal is masked by the interference.
+A GPS jammer is different in that it sends out radio signals or signal noise with the same frequency as the GPS device to override or distort the GPS satellite signals.

 Who uses GPS jammers?